hbctraining/versioning_data_scripts/03_Github_remote_and_conflicts.md

 <img src="img/3.commit_delete_one_file.png" width="700" align="center">

-Let's delete the other two as well.
-Your code repo should look like the following:
+Let's delete the other two as well. the `code` folder in your repo should look like the following:

 <img src="img/3.code_folder_after_deletions.png" width="700" align="center">